 Why?
 Designers may come up with many different design ideas, but you need to select the most effective one for your target audience.

-Even if you think you know your audience well, you are not the end-user.
+Even if you think you know your audience well, you are not the user.
 Users come to your website with different agendas and experiences.
 They will have different ways of interacting with it.
 The only way to find the most effective website design idea is to test different design concepts.

 How to Test Website Design Ideas

-In the concept stage, you can do it simply by using still pictures of different website designs showing how it may look like.
+In the concept stage, you can do it by simply using still pictures of different website designs showing how it may look like.
 Do it with real content and as close as possible to a finished look.

-Even if interactivity is missing in this approach, you will learn tons about the first impressions, the capacity to grab attention, and the ability to invite visitors to come in and explore your website site.
+Even if interactivity is missing in this approach, you will learn tons about the first impression, the capacity to grab attention, and the ability to invite visitors to come in and explore your website site.

 By comparing website designs in a simple concept testing you will learn how different elements speak to your audience, including: